asphalt-framework/asphalt/docs/userguide/contexts.rst

 Getting resources from a context
 --------------------------------

-The :class:`Context` class offers a few ways to look up resources.

-The primary way to retrieve a resource from the current context is :func:`get_resource`.
-It looks for a resource or resource factory matching the given type and name.
+The primary ways to retrieve a resource from the current context are the :func:`get_resource` and :func:`get_resource_nowait` functions.
+They look for a resource or resource factory matching the given type and name.
 If a matching resource is found, it is returned from the call.

-This function has a keyword argument ``wait``, which, if set to ``True``, will wait until the requested resource becomes available, typically when another component adds it to the context.
-This is primarily intended to be used in components that expect a sibling component to add the resource.

-Sometimes you need to retrieve resources in a synchronous context.
-To that end, Asphalt offers the :func:`get_resource_nowait` function.
-This function is similar to its asynchronous version, but with two downsides:
+If a resource is not found, but a matching resource factory is found, it is used to generate a matching resource which is then returned and also stored in the context for future requests.

+The :func:`get_resource` and :func:`get_resource_nowait` functions each have their own pros and cons:

-#.
-It cannot trigger asynchronous factories
+#. :func:`get_resource` works with asynchronous resource factories as well as static
-#.
-It doesn't have a ``wait`` parameter, so it cannot wait for the resource to appear
+   resources, but needs to be used with an ``await``
+#. :func:`get_resource_nowait` doesn't work with asynchronous resource factories, but
+   can be called from synchronous callbacks – that is, it doesn't need the ``await``

+Additionally, the :func:`get_resource` function has special behavior during component startup.
+If the designated resource is not found and the ``optional=False`` option was not given, it will wait until another component makes the resource available.
+Normally, if the resource is not found, the call raises :exc:`ResourceNotFound`.

 Both variants can be made to return ``None`` if no matching resource is found, by passing ``optional=True``.
-If neither ``wait=True`` or ``optional=True`` were specified and the requested resource is not found in the context chain, :exc:`ResourceNotFound` is raised.

-The order of resource lookup is as follows:

-#. search for a resource in the local context
-#. search for a resource factory in the local context and its parents and, if found,
-   generate the local resource
-#. search for a resource in the parent contexts

 Injecting resources to functions
 --------------------------------